-The PCB is mounted to a sheet metal carrier which includes flanges on each perpendicular edge that engage the cardguides in the chassis.
-There are no cardguide keepouts on the PCB edge since all available space is needed for traces and components.
+The PCB is mounted to a sheet metal carrier which includes flanges on each perpendicular edge that engage the card guides in the chassis.
+There are no card guide keep-outs on the PCB edge since all available space is needed for traces and components.

-The carrier assembly includes 2x ejectors which are used for card injection/ejection into the PCI connectors.
+The carrier assembly includes 2x ejectors which are used for card injection/ejection into the PCIe connectors.
 These ejectors rotate horizontally before being allowed to swing open, and they include finger access cutouts.
 One ejector claw engages a limit switch, which allows the BMC to detect if the ejector has been opened.
+The air duct rotates about a fixed support wall.